 It looks unsightly and can also damage your family's health if not dealt with.
 So please read on to find some easy solutions to the problem.

 First, let's talk about the best method for removing dog hair from your carpeted steps.
-Below are the four steps you will need to thoroughly clean your stairs.
+Below are the four steps you will need to clean your stairs thoroughly.
 Once you have tackled tricky stairs, any other carpeted area in your home can be cleaned with this method.

 - Always start at the top of the stairs.
 As you clean, gravity will be your friend.
 Any hair that floats up from your cleaning will settle on the next lower step.

 - Start with the Scotch-Brite lint roller.
-Use it to make a few passes on the face of the step as well as the top of the tread.
+Use it to make a few passes on the face of the step and the top of the tread.
 Refresh the lint roller by peeling off the current sheet as needed.
 You will notice it gets a lot less sticky as dog hair collects on the roller.

 - Once you have finished, start over at the top using your vacuum cleaner (preferably the Dyson V7 Motorhead cord-free vacuum).
-My son has the previous model of this, the DC44, and it really is amazingly maneuverable, can be used anywhere as it is cordless, and is so effective at getting into corners and crevices with a suction powerful enough to get rid of any cat or dog fur embedded in the carpet!
+My son has the previous model of this, the DC44, and it really is amazingly maneuverable and can be used anywhere as it is cordless.
+It is so effective at getting into corners and crevices, and it has a suction powerful enough to get rid of any cat or dog fur embedded in the carpet!

-- This step is crucial to a thorough clean.
+- This step is crucial to get a thorough clean.
 Make sure you make several passes over the entire step (face and tread) and use any necessary attachments before you go to clean the next step.
 This will ensure that all dog hair is removed in the most effective and efficient means possible.

 Use a Lint Roller for Small Areas